The core idea behind this site is two key principles.

 The original research behind this system was presented at the 2012 MIT Sloan Sports Analytics conference.
 A copy of research paper can be found here.

 A brief word about me: I was born in raised in Atlanta, Georgia, and attended college at Vanderbilt University.
-I graduated with degrees in Mathematics and Physics, and then took a job in Atlanta with RaceTrac Petroleum.
-I spent 5 years at RaceTrac before moving out to the San Francisco Bay Area to become the Sr. Manager of Database Services for the Oakland Athletics.
+I graduated with degrees in Mathematics and Physics, and then took a BI/ETL/Data Warehousing job in Atlanta with RaceTrac Petroleum.
+I spent 5 years at RaceTrac before moving out to the San Francisco Bay Area to work in a similar role for the Oakland Athletics.

 You can find me on twitter, @tbbBaseball, or follow a more college-basketball focused feed, @SevenOvertimes.